Skip to content

 Brimstone mountain vector with dots

-Quantitative Unexploded Ordnance (UXO) Risk Assessment_
+Quantitative UXO Risk Assessment_

 By considering bombing density and cubic metres of ground disturbance, we can calculate the likelihood of you encountering UXO on your site.
 Using novel mathematical models, we are able to provide you with a probabilistic rating for your site, quite literally a % chance of you finding UXO on site.